Skip to main content

 (iii) The secretary of the local school board.

-(iv) The treasurer of the state of Michigan.
+(iv) The treasurer of this state.

 (a) The county equalization director for any county affected.